Car Insurance Refunds: How They Work

 Track the Refund Timeline

 Most insurers issue refunds within 10 to 30 days of the cancellation date.
-If your refund hasn't arrived within that window, contact your insurer's billing department directly.
-If it's unresponsive, your state's insurance commissioner or department of insurance can step in — they have authority to enforce refund timelines and can escalate complaints on your behalf.
+If yours hasn't arrived, contact your insurer's billing department.
+If you don't get a response, your state's department of insurance can escalate the complaint and enforce refund timelines.

 5. 5